Geonovum/T4R/respec/H3-findings-studio.md

 ### Which capabilities do we need to make sure we can trust the insights we get from our data sources?

+A Digital Twin stands (or falls) with the accurate representation (according to agreements and rules) of reality.
+All data and information that feed the Digital Twins have been tested against agreed quality requirements.
+Errors cannot be avoided, and user expectations are set accordingly.
+Trust is also gained through formal agreements and frameworks.
+For example, the user must make himself known in the system (Identity & Access Management), confidential data is exchanged (data spaces), is logged in and APIs are managed (via gateway functionality).

 __Best practices__

 - Reach out to policy makers, make sure the results from a DT a relateable to the policies they are supposed to make understandable.

 ### How do we communicate our insights to our stakeholders?

+A great strength of a Digital Twin is the experience aspect.
+These experiences go beyond simply observing data and models; They enable people to virtually experiment, learn and understand how something looks or functions.
+This is achieved by users interacting with a virtual copy.
+The interaction can take place in different ways.
+User-friendliness and intuitive interface that makes it easy for users to navigate and perform the necessary actions are also important.

 __Best practices__

 - Understand your stakeholder needs.
 The experience needs to be useful for the target audience.

 ### How do we manage the complexity of a solution and make sure we can 'mix and match' different building blocks?

+By splitting the system in different building blocks (which are based on standards and interoperable interfaces) we make sure the system is flexible.
+We can use different visualisation solutions with a processing backend, and we can upgrade certain parts without needing to upgrade the complete system.

 __Best practices__